-Welsh waters and chatting to the diners feed the soul of Hywel Griffith, head chef of Gower’s Beach House Restaurant, Oxwich
+Oxwich Bay feeds the soul of the head chef of Gower’s Beach House Restaurant

 “It wasn’t actually trendy back then the way it is now.
 The only programmes that were shown on television were things like Can’t Cook, Won’t Cook; Ready, Steady, Cook; and Delia Smith.
 No-one in my family is, or has ever been a chef, so I don’t really know where that idea came from!”